-The best video streaming services in 2020
+The best video streaming services in 2021 | Engadget

 Pricing experiments could tack on additional fees for new releases

-Given the company's new focus on streaming, now that the pandemic has made theater-going dangerous, Disney+ has quickly become a must-have for families.
-And at $7 a month (or $70 a year), it's a lot cheaper than wrangling the kids for a night out at the movies (or even buying one of the Disney's over-priced Blu-rays).
-You can also get it bundled with ESPN+ and Hulu for $13 a month.
+Given the company's new focus on streaming, Disney+ has quickly become a must-have for families.
+And at $8 a month (or $80 a year), it's a lot cheaper than wrangling the kids for a night out at the movies (or even buying one of the Disney's over-priced Blu-rays).
+You can also get it bundled with ESPN+ and Hulu for $14 a month.
 Some Verizon FiOS and mobile customers can also get Disney+, Hulu and ESPN for free.
 (Note: Verizon owns Engadget, but doesn't influence our coverage.)

 Disney+ supports four simultaneous streams at once, and also lets you download films and shows for offline viewing.
 (That's particularly helpful when you're stuck in the car with no cell service and a crying toddler.
 Trust me.)
 You can access Disney+ on every major streaming device and most TV brands.
 While the service launched without support for Amazon's Fire TV devices, it's now available there as well. — D.H.